The Promise, Chapter Six Background Chatter by D.X. Machina

 She wondered, as she edged ever-closer, if her target realized the danger.
 Likely not.
 She would not have been around had she realized just how angry Rajenlif was.

-There were exactly very few people in the Empire more dangerous than Rajenlif XVI, High Dronung and Queen of Jutuneim.
+There were very few people in the Empire more dangerous than Rajenlif XVI, High Dronung and Queen of Jutuneim.
 Rajenlif was friends with one, and sleeping with another.
 She could quite easily destroy anyone she wanted to, and the only people she was incapable of destroying were people she would never want to.

 There.
 A clot of them, together.
 Idisoko, Aljansen, Lavra, and a couple others, enjoying a table and conversation.
 She had mixed feelings about this group; Sididu, for example, was pleasant enough, and while Jarl Lavra wasn’t exactly a friend, Rajenlif did like his younger sister, Venla.
 Idisoko was full of herself, but she always showed Rajenlif respect.
 As for Aljansen….